 We all aspire to live a more streamlined life, but getting rid of the clutter in your home is not as easy as it sounds.
 Even things we might use only once or twice seem to call out to us once faced with the trash can.
 With this simple-to-follow method and a little willpower, it is possible to give clutter a life far away from yours.

-Determining the Categories for Conquering Clutter
+The Categories for Conquering Clutter

 Things To Remember

-- Keeping things just because you might need them someday may seem like a good reason for clogging your closets.
-Remind yourself that what you really need is space and organization.
+- Organization trumps "someday": Keeping things just because you might need them someday may seem like a good reason for clogging your closets, but remind yourself that what you really need is space and organization.